Partnering with Familes to Help Kids

 - You and your child must be enrolled in the Health Insurance Premium Payment (HIPP) Program.

 - Children and young adults must qualify for one or more of the following Medicaid Waivers:

 – Brain Injury (BI)

-If your child meets the above requirements, contact our Case Management Team Leader through the contact form below.
+If your child meets the above requirements, contact our Case Management Supervisor through the contact form below.